Hot weather and power outages can affect vaccine quality, so vaccination facilities must always have backup plans to ensure storage.

 Ms. Suong explained that high temperatures can cause the main components of the vaccine to change or lose their properties.
 This can reduce the effectiveness of the vaccine or create by-products that can be harmful.
 In addition, high temperatures can affect the stability of the vaccine, leading to a decrease in the quality and effectiveness of the vaccine.
 When the vaccine is damaged, its protective effect is reduced or lost, and the vaccinated person may experience complications.
 Therefore, storing the vaccine at the right temperature is an important condition to ensure the safety and effectiveness of vaccination.

 Therefore, vaccination centers must have a backup plan to ensure absolute quality of vaccines and avoid risks to vaccinated people.
-At VNVC, the backup plan for vaccine preservation is strictly implemented at all stages.
+At VNVC, backup plans for vaccine preservation are strictly implemented at all stages.

 Each cold storage of VNVC always has at least 2 cooling units and operates alternately.
 In terms of capacity, one cooling unit is enough for the cold storage to operate at a temperature of 2-8 degrees Celsius, the arrangement of two cooling units is for backup in case one of the two cooling units has a problem.